nreid/ebv/README.md

 ## Total RNA libraries

-First I will quantify gene expression on the synthetic reference transcriptome created above, `total_transcripts.fa` using `kallisto` and analyzing the resulting count data in `DESeq2`.
+First I will quantify gene expression on the synthetic reference transcriptome created above (`total_transcripts.fa`) using `kallisto` and analyzing the resulting count data in `DESeq2`.

 ### Step 1: Index the reference file